madhu-1999/Interviews/System Design/LLD in Java/Abstract Factory Pattern.md

 ```

 Its subclasses `NYPizzaIngredientFactory` and `ChicagoPizzaIngredientFactory` will implement these methods to specify the ingredients it needs to create `Pizza`.
->[!note]
->We assume that each _style_ of pizzas i.e. NY style and Chicago style uses a common set of ingredients instead of each `Pizza` subtype using different ingredients.

 ```java
 public class NYPizzaIngredientFactory implements PizzaIngredientFactory {